 As we’ve already mentioned, success means different things to different customers.
 The best way to find out how your customers define success is simply to ask them.
 When onboarding, send your customers a survey to ask them how they will know when they are successful with your product.

 After that, regularly ask for feedback so you can check whether your customer success efforts are hitting the mark.
 The more people you talk to, the easier it will be to identify trends in what success means for your customers and you can refine your process accordingly.

 Customer success is not something to do as an afterthought.
 It should be integral to your company from the earliest days of its founding as a sign that you wholeheartedly and thoroughly invest in your customers.

 Building customer success right from the start helps you develop a customer-focused culture in your company.
 Everyone on your team should have a stake in seeing the customer be successful and be willing to contribute to make that happen.

 Onboarding is the first point of contact that customers are likely to have with your customer success team.
-Onboarding matters because it is the springboard from which customers will be interacting with your product, and sets the tone for all future experiences.
+Customer Onboarding matters because it is the springboard from which they will be interacting with your product, and sets the tone for all future experiences.
 If onboarding doesn’t work well, customers are unlikely to start using your product and understand its value.

 Most SaaS companies can’t afford to personally onboard every customer that starts using their product.
 Instead, they go for a low-touch model by making use of automation like product walkthroughs and emails that take customers through the basics of using the product.